RaduCarabelea/QA/README.md

+Features - Feature and steps folder for Behave

 "# QA_Automation with Python

 -Creating a Class and using PyTest as a framework to organise and creating the test cases